HI, I’M VONA

 How do you pronounce Vona?
 V-AW-N-AH.
 It rhymes with Donna.
-The ‘o’ in Vona can be hard to pronounce if you aren’t a native American English speaker.
+The ‘o’ in Vona can be hard to pronounce if you aren’t an American English speaker.
 This might help.
 I do not pronounce it like this, but don’t worry, I answer to anything that comes close.

 Is Vona your real name?
 No, it’s a nom de plume (pen name) made from part of my maternal grandmother’s name, LaVon (LUH-VAWN).
 Stewart is my paternal grandmother’s maiden name.

 Why do you use a pen name?
-Because I’m kind of shy and never liked the idea of my real name ‘up in lights,’ so to speak.
+Because I never liked the idea of my real name ‘up in lights,’ so to speak.

 Where do you live?
 I live with my husband and children in Idaho where the winters are long and cold, and the summers short and mild.
-Though I’d like a longer summer season, we love it here.
+We live out in the country where there is no such thing as rush hour traffic.

 Hobbies?
 Reading and napping.
 Does that sound boring?
 Never fear, I also enjoy reading and napping while camping in adventuresome places.
 My kids enjoy snowboarding in the winter and swimming in the summer.